 ONLINE BOOKING NOT AVAILABLE

-Your adventure will start in Cusco, where you’ll picked up from your hotel at the appointed time, and taken to the train station of Poroy - Cusco.
-Arriving at the station, you’ll take the train to the town of Aguas Calientes.
-Sit back, relax, and enjoy the scenic train journey, as you pass picturesque villages and changing landscapes.
+We will pick up from your hotel at the appointed time to transport you to the train station of Poroy - Cusco.
+Arriving at the station we will take the train that will take us to the town of Aguas Calientes.
+During the journey, we can see the stunning scenery with picturesque villages.

 Note: Time of service to be confirmed.